Zahra (name)

-Zahra (Arabic: زهراء) is a female given name of Arabic origin.
-It means ‘beautiful, bright, shining and brilliant’.
-The name became popularized as a result of being the name of Muhammad’s daughter, Fatimah al-Zahra.
+Zahra (Arabic: زهراء) is a female given name and surname.
+The root of this name comes from a religious background.
+It represents a woman who is respectful in Islam.

+Among Arabs, the name became popularized as a result of being the name of Muhammad’s daughter, Fatimah al-Zahra.

-The Ottoman empire expanded the use of this name to countries like Albania, Kosovo and Bosnia and the name was also popularized by the Persian empire's influence in the Indian subcontinent, respectively.
+The name was also popularized by the Arab empire's influence in the Indian subcontinent, respectively.
 Zahra is also used as a surname, particularly in Malta.